pnnl/ruleset-checking-tool/docs/ruleset_functions/get_zone_target_baseline_system.md

 	- else (the climate zone is_CZ_3b_3c_and_4_to_8): `else:`
 		- set the system to SYS_3: `zones_and_systems[zone]["EXPECTED_SYSTEM_TYPE"] = SYS_3`

 - G3.1.1d "For laboratory spaces in a building having a total laboratory exhaust rate greater than 15,000 cfm, use a single system of type 5 or 7 serving only those spaces.
-The lab exhaust fan shall be modeled as constant horsepower reflecting constantvolume stack discharge with outdoor air bypass."
+The lab exhaust fan shall be modeled as constant horsepower reflecting constant volume stack discharge with outdoor air bypass."
-- select assigned system type based on total building area and principal occupancy type.
+- select assigned system type based on total building area and number of floors - for less than 5 floors and less than 150,000 sf we use system 5, anything else is system 7.
 - if the building is OTHER_NON_RESIDENTIAL and 4-5 floors, and < 25,000 sf: `if( predominant_building_area_type == OTHER_NON_RESIDENTIAL && num_floors > 3 && num_floors < 6 && area < 25000 ):`
 	- then the system type is SYS-5: `G3_1_1d_expected_system_type = SYS_5`
 - otherwise if the building is 5 floors or fewer and between 25,000 and 150,000 sf: `elif( num_floors < 6 && area >= 25000 && area <= 150000 ):`